Your guide to weekly payroll for part-time and full-time caregivers

 2. To edit, enter the new amount, what it’s for, then Save

-What if there’s a mistake in my Helper’s hours?
+What happens if there’s a mistake in my Helper’s hours?

 You may dispute your Helper’s hours at any time throughout the week, up until the timecard is submitted for automatic payment on Sunday night.
-Follow Steps 4–5 above to review your Helper’s weekly timecard and request a correction.
+Follow the steps in this article to review your Helper’s weekly timecard and request a correction.

 What if my Helper forgets to clock in or clock out?

-Do I have to pay employer or payroll taxes for Ongoing Help?
+Do I have to pay employer or payroll taxes for caregivers?

-For a full explanation of your payroll tax obligations as an employer, visit our FAQ on taxes here.
+For a full explanation of your payroll tax obligations when you employ in-home caregivers, visit our resources on employment taxes.
 If you still have questions, please contact a tax professional.

 • Still need help?